Rust-Trends/rust-trends.github.io/content/faq.md

 If you do not want to install anything this might be something for you <a href="https://play.rust-lang.org/" target="_blank">Rust Playground</a>.

 # What is the best way to learn Rust?
 Rust is known for its great documentation.
 This is the official starting point to <a href="https://www.rust-lang.org/learn" target="_blank">Learn Rust</a>.
+For more resources look at our [Newsletter Edition 26](/newsletter/rust-101-the-best-learning-resources-compiled/)